katzwebservices/Constant-Contact-WordPress-Plugin/readme.txt

 == Changelog ==

+= 3.1.2 =
+* Delete old username and password on activation
-* When plugin is de-activated, delete stored token and transients = 3.1.1 =
+* When plugin is de-activated, delete stored token and transients

+= 3.1.1 =
 * Redesigned Form Designer to match WP 4.0 look & feel
 	* Added input sliders to Form Designer - easier than dropdowns